 Some Examples of Cybersecurity Issues

-Already, opportunist cybercriminals are using the coronavirus to launch attacks targeting remote workers.
-Experts at the NCSC – the cyber arm of GCHQ – have spotted a range of scams and cybersecurity threats that look to take advantage of the outbreak in recent weeks, with COVID-19-related phishing scams emerging as a particular threat.
+Opportunist cybercriminals used the coronavirus to launch attacks targeting remote workers.
+Experts at the NCSC – the cyber arm of GCHQ – spotted a range of scams and cybersecurity threats that took advantage of the outbreak, with COVID-19-related phishing scams emerging as a particular threat.

-Such scams involve cybercriminals sending emails claiming to be from legitimate organisations – or even your company’s own office – with information about the coronavirus.
-The email message will ask your employee to click on a link or open an attachment to access the information.
+Such scams involved cybercriminals sending emails claiming to be from legitimate organisations – or even your company’s own office – with information about the coronavirus.
+The email message asked your employee to click on a link or open an attachment to access the information.

-If the worker clicks on the attachment or embedded link, they trigger a download of malicious software (malware).
-This malware could then, for example, allow the criminal to take control of the worker’s device, log their keystrokes, install ransomware, or access private or company data.
+If the worker clicked on the attachment or embedded link, they triggered malicious software (malware) download.
+For example, this malware could allow the criminal to take control of the worker’s device, log their keystrokes, install ransomware, or access private or company data.

 “The NCSC has seen an increase in the registration of webpages relating to the coronavirus suggesting that cybercriminals are likely to be taking advantage of the outbreak.

 These attacks are versatile and can be conducted through various media, adapted to different sectors and monetised via multiple means, including ransomware, credential theft, bitcoin or fraud.

 Continued global susceptibility to phishing will probably make this approach a persistent and attractive technique for cybercriminals.
 Moreover, if the outbreak intensifies, it is highly likely that the volume of such attacks will rise.” said the UK National Cyber Security Centre (NCSC) in a statement issued in March 2020.

 What Do Phishing Emails Look Like?

 COVID-19-themed phishing emails can take many forms – including workplace policy emails.